ylzshaha/ylzshaha.github.io/_posts/2023-1-25-Chromium-Security-Models.md

 Then, the C++ filtering policy will be translated into bpf code by `AssembleFilter()`.
 This bpf code will be sent to the Linux kernel and there will be a VM in the kernel which is responsible for interpreting the bpf code and filtering all syscalls invoked by this target process.
 The Layer-2 sandbox is designed to reduce the possibility of the kernel being attacked by the code executed in userland.
 For example, if some attackers get the ability of executing arbitrary shellcode in the renderer by exploiting some vulnerabilities in it, the Layer-2 sandbox can effectively prevent attackers from invoking syscalls to damage the kernel.

-### Access to System Resources
+#### Access to System Resources

 With these two kinds of sandbox, the target process will be isolated strictly and can hardly access system resources.
 However, sometimes, a target process indeed needs to access some sensitive system resources which are outside the sandbox on Linux.
-To use a common example of this practice, sometimes, a target process may need to open a file but open() syscall is forbidden according to the baseline bpf policies.
+For example, sometimes, a target process may need to open a file but open() syscall is forbidden according to the baseline bpf policies.

 ```c++
 ResultExpr EvaluateSyscallImpl(int fs_denied_errno,